 I was moving from place to place due to financial instability – and at one point I was living in a homeless shelter.
 More than once I had a phone meeting while my stomach growled from hunger.
 I watched as my magazine’s growth fluctuated every time mine did as well, and I knew that even though I couldn’t change my circumstances, I could change the way I was working.

-So like every smart entrepreneur, I started looking for people to take over the areas that I needed help with.
+So like every smart entrepreneur, I looked into health insurance with California Contractor Insurance, and started thinking of ways I could take care of my health while expanding my business.
+I started looking for people to take over the areas that I needed help with.
 This doesn’t just work for people who are struggling with their health – no entrepreneur can do everything themselves.
 At first I felt guilty for asking people to volunteer their time without pay, but I wasn’t making any money either, and at some point something was going to give if I kept doing everything myself.
 It was difficult finding the right people to fill the right roles – especially because they needed to work around their schooling or careers – but this taught me a lot about what to look for in employees.
 If someone is passionate and driven enough to dedicate their time to a cause they love without pay, they’re going to stick with you in the long run.